prototowb/prototowb/README.md

 - 🔭 I’m currently working on my new personal portfolio with VueJS
 - 🌱 I’m currently learning JS
-- 👯 I’m looking to collaborate with someone on any VueJS project ideas that we may come up with.
+- 👯 I’m looking to collaborate with someone on any VueJS/...(NodeJS) project ideas that we may come up with.
 - 💬 Ask me anything @twitter ;)
 - 🥅 2021 Goal: Build awesome websites, apps and components with vue/nuxt, etc.!
 And maybe learn my Discord bot some new tricks :)